corentinlatimier17/PyEuler2D/README.md

 Examples

-The examples/ folder provides pre-configured simulation cases to test the solver.
+The examples/ folder provides simulation results of the solver.
 The cases include:

-    Flow regimes: Subsonic, Transonic, and Supersonic.
+    Flow regimes: Subsonic (M = 0.5), Transonic (M=0.8), and Supersonic (M=1.5).
     Two angles of attack: 0° and 1.25°.

-For each case, you can find the input files and configuration details necessary to reproduce the results.
-These examples serve as templates for setting up your own simulations.
 Boundary Conditions

     Inflow and Outflow: Implemented using Riemann invariants for both subsonic and supersonic flow conditions.